RobotRose/rose_navigation/doc/automatic_navigation_benchmark.md

 ## Abbreviations
 * IR - inscribed radius of the robot
 * CR - circumscribed radius of the robot
+* MW - minimal, driving direction, width of the robot

 Test Area
 ---------